open5e/open5e/source/classes/ranger.rst

 inability to see it doesn't impose disadvantage on your attack rolls against it.

-You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.
+You are also aware of the location of any :ref:`srd:invisible` creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't :ref:`srd:blinded` or :ref:`srd:deafened`.

 Foe Slayer
 ^^^^^^^^^^